BARIS MANCO-NICK THE CHOPPER

 This continued as Kurtalan Ekspres released two new singles released during 1974.
 The first was Nazar Eyle, which showcased a folk-tinged sound,wiyh the followup Bir Bahar Akşamı showcasing a psychedelic sound.
 Each single was different from its predecessor as Kurtalan Ekspres’ music evoked and they ensured that their music stayed relevant.
 Despite this, commercial success continued to elude Kurtalan Ekspres as 1974 gave way to 1975.

 The last two years had been frustrating for Barış Manço, who had just spent two years in the Turkish military.
 There was no getting round this as national service was mandatory.
-At least

 By then, Barış Manço was thinking about where his career was going?
 He had experienced commercial success with Barış Manço Ve, and knew that Kurtalan Ekspres was a talented group, but time was beginning to run out for them.
 Barış Manço was forty-two in 1975.
 So he was hoping commercial success was just around the corner.